-Acetylcholine binds nicotinic acetylcholine receptors on the surface of the muscle cell and opens the ion channels, allowing sodium ions to flow into the cell and potassium ions to flow; This movement of ions causes a depolarization, which allows the release of calcium ions inside the cell.
+Acetylcholine binds nicotinic acetylcholine receptors on the surface of the muscle cell and opens the ion channels, allowing sodium ions to flow into the cell and potassium ions to flow; This movement of ions causes a depolarization, which enables the release of calcium ions inside the cell.

-Calcium ions bind to proteins within the muscle cell to allow muscle contraction; the final consequence of a stimulus.
+Calcium ions bind to proteins within the muscle cell to allow muscle contraction, the final consequence of a stimulus.